kanidm/kanidm/kanidm_book/src/server_configuration.md

 ### Default Admin Account

 Then you can setup the initial admin account and initialise the database into your volume.
+This command will generate a new random password for the admin account.

     docker run --rm -i -t -v kanidmd:/data \
         kanidm/server:latest /sbin/kanidmd recover_account -c /data/server.toml admin
+    # success - recover_account password for user admin: vv...

 ### Run the Server